Ethiopians celebrate progress in building dam on Nile River

-Ethiopians in the capital are celebrating progress in the construction of the country’s dam on the Nile River, which has caused regional controversy over its filling.
+ADDIS ABABA, Ethiopia (AP) — Ethiopians are celebrating progress in the construction of the country’s dam on the Nile River, which has caused regional controversy over its filling.

 In joyful demonstrations urged by posts on social media and apparently endorsed by the government, tens of thousands of residents flooded the streets of the capital Addis Ababa on Sunday afternoon, waving Ethiopia’s flag and holding up posters.
 People in cars honked their horns, others whistled, played loud music, and danced in public spaces to mark the occasion.
 Similar events were held in other cities in Ethiopia.